frankchen07/writing/posts/a product deconstruction of phantom wallet.md

 ![](phantom-7.png)

-1. The top navigation bar held all the expected UI elements - "click" your address to copy, scan a QR code to send funds, or view your account settings.
+1. The top navigation bar held all the expected UI elements - "click" your address to copy, scan a QR code to send funds, and view your account settings.
 You had the lay of the land to name and rename your wallet, see your address, export your private key, show secret recovery phrase, and remove a wallet.
 2. Collectibles and airdrops were the second tab.
 3. Token swaps were the third tab.
 I wasn't quite sure why this was handy just yet, but it eventually became a delight later on when purchasing a `.sol` address.
-4. Activity feed of completed and pending transactions were the fourth tab.
+4. An activity feed of completed and pending transactions was the fourth tab.
 5. Of all the options, I found the fifth and final tab, application search, to be the most frustrating and useless portion of the wallet.
 It's essentially a Google search bar.
 I expected some kind of curated list of Solana applications in the ecosystem that were mobile-friendly.

 #### delights

 Using the application felt "bubbly", crisp, and responsive.
 It felt like a high-quality application.
 I trusted what I saw and the overall simplicity played to my preference for minimal applications.
 There weren't any confusions around the CTAs for each section.

 When purchasing my `.sol` address through Bonfida, it became immediately apparent why there was a built-in swap function in Phantom.
-There were 2-3 currency conversions that I had to make in order to buy my address, and the swap function connected to my Phantom wallet made quick work of that.
+There were 2-3 currency conversions that I had to make in order to buy my address, and the swap function made quick work of that.

 ![](phantom-4.png)